apiad/gamedev-book/README.md

 This repository holds the Markdown source files and related sample code for a book on game development topics.
 The objective of this book is to provide a unified view of game development, under the assumption that the reader has knowledge of computer science topics, such as algorithms, data structures, artificial intelligence, basic algebra, computer geometry, and other topics usually taught in CS majors.

 The book is accompanied by a Unity project with lots of sample codes for many of the concepts and techniques presented.
-We choosed Unity because we believe that right now, all other things being equal, it is the tool of choice for new game projects, specially in small teams with few resources.
+We choose Unity because we believe that right now, all other things being equal, it is the tool of choice for new game projects, specially in small teams with few resources.
 Throughout the book we present all the topics as general as possible, highlighting the theoretical foundations and providing ideas on how to implement them yourself.
-Then we use the appropiate Unity concepts (when they exist) to illustrate the usage of such concepts in a realistic scenario.
+Then we use the appropriate Unity concepts (when they exist) to illustrate the usage of such concepts in a realistic scenario.

 You can start reading the book [right here](Book/Main.md).